 In Version 3.0, AbtAppBldrPart had the following pool dictionaries defined: CwConstants, AbtCwConstants, and EwConstants.
 If one of your classes subclasses from AbtAppBldrPart (like a nonvisual part), these pool dictionaries are in your hierarchy.
-In later versions there was some refactoring of Pool Dictionaries.
-The pool dictionaries CwConstants, AbtCwConstants, and EwConstants were moved and defined in AbtAppBldrVisual, AbtAppBldrView, and probably in other classes.
-If your classes subclass directly from AbtAppBldrNonVisual or AbtAppBldrPart, the pool dictionaries are no longer defined directly there but in the classes mentioned above.
-Therefore, you must do one of the following:
+In later versions there was some refactoring

-- Execute the following code in the Transcript: EmImageBuilder cancelIfMethodsDoNotCompile: false.
+1. Execute the following code in the Transcript:

+EmImageBuilder cancelIfMethodsDoNotCompile: false.

 Then reload.
 After you reload, you must add an entry in the class definition of your class that previously could not compile for the missing pool dictionary.
-After you do this, reload the class or application again. - 2.
-Define the needed pool dictionaries in your class before porting to the current version of VA Smalltalk.
+After you do this, reload the class or application again.

+2. Define the needed pool dictionaries in your class before porting to the current version of VA Smalltalk.